Planning Application Update – May 2019

 Please note that a further southern distributor road link from A606 Burton road to A607 Leicester Road (that does not form part of this scheme) is identified in Melton Borough Council's submission draft local plan through the Melton Mowbray south sustainable neighbourhood.

 It was announced on 17 May 2018 that the project has successfully secured £49.5m of Government funding following a bid to the Department for Transport (DfT) Local Major Schemes Fund.
-The project will now work towards the submission of a planning application later this year.

 If you have any queries you can email email@example.com